deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 - Exporting the results (e.g. :doc:`saving them to html </user-guide/general/export_save_results>`)
   and viewing the output file.

 .. _show_in_iframe:

 ``show_in_iframe()`` method
 ---------------------------------

-This is the main alternative in case plots aren't displayed properly.
+This is the main alternative in case you experience any result display problems.
-It embeds the output into an iframe with the html content, thus does not require any jupyter extensions installed on the environment, and uses the needed javascript libraries inline.
+It embeds HTML output into an iframe with all needed third-party javascript libraries inlined, thus it does not require any jupyter extensions installed on the environment.

 .. code-block:: python